 The museum is located in Pageant House in the town centre, sharing the same building as the tourist information centre and the Warwickshire Yeomanry Museum.
 From here it is a two-minute walk to the main entrance to Warwick Castle, a four-minute walk to St Mary’s Church, a seven-minute walk to both the bus station and Market Hall Museum and the railway station is around a 13-minute walk away.

-Admission is £5, although this does give you entry for one year.
+Admission is £5, which gives you entry for one year.

 There are no comments yet.